Prompt 33: Rest

 Dr Saundra Dalton-Smith wrote about seven types of rest in her book Sacred Rest - perhaps it will be useful this week to consider which type/s you are most in need of.

-4. Spiritual Rest - this will be based on each person's spiritual tradition or belief system.
+- Spiritual Rest - this will be based on each person's spiritual tradition or belief system.
 It might be recharging through spiritual practice or meaningful activity.
+For me I find visiting church or engaging in prayer to be restful.

 Dr Dalton-Smith writes that in each of these areas, we spend energy and, as a result, can begin to become drained and need restoration.